metabase/metabase/docs/exploration-and-organization/x-rays.md

 ## Saving X-rays

-If you come across an X-ray that's particularly interesting, you can save it as a dashboard by clicking the green Save button.
+If you come across an X-ray that's particularly interesting, you can save it as a dashboard by clicking the green **Save this** button.
 Metabase will create a new dashboard and put it and all of its charts in a new collection, and will save this new collection wherever you choose.

 ## Disabling X-rays